 Forest City is a very small borough located in the state of Pennsylvania.
 With a population of 1,758 people and just one neighborhood, Forest City is the 681st largest community in Pennsylvania.
-Forest City has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Forest City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Forest City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Forest City is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Forest City who work in maintenance occupations (11.99%), office and administrative support (10.44%), and management occupations (9.81%).